kriswolo/TIL/browsers/style-text-in-console.md

  );
  ```

  Styles apply starting from `%c` until the end of the string.
 The ones defined later take precedence over the previous ones.
-In this example `color: black` overwrites `color: red` which is in turn overwritten by `color: yellow`.
+In this example `color: black` overwrites `color: red` but is overwritten by `color: yellow`.